LuckyMoy/MandelbrotDiver/README.md

 This project is a personal initiative to explore graphical programming using SDL (Simple DirectMedia Layer).
 It involves generating and visualizing the Mandelbrot set, a famous fractal, through a custom image generation algorithm.
 The project includes two main components: the image generator and the Mandelbrot set diver.

+It also includes an optimized version parallelizing the calculations by using threads (library "pthread.h" with clang).

 ## Installation Instructions

 1. **Clone the Repository**